Bangsamoro Parliament: Composition

 As per law, the legislature should be composed of at least 80 members, who in turn are led by the Speaker of the Parliament which was appointed from among the members of the legislature.
 Until June 30, 2019, 24 elective officials of the defunct Autonomous Region in Muslim Mindanao could have served as additional members.

-Pangalian Balindong is the Speaker of the Parliament.
+Pangalian Balindong was the Speaker of the Parliament before his death from an undisclosed illness in 2025.
 Sha Elijah Dumama-Alba is the Floor Leader.
 In the first interim parliament there was a Majority Leader and a Minority Leader but these position were scrapped in the second interim parliament.

 40 percent of the parliament seats are allotted to representatives of Bangsamoro's parliamentary districts.
 Although the districts are yet to be constituted.
 The Bangsamoro parliamentary districts will exist independently from the legislative districts used to determine representation in the national House of Representatives.

 There are also legal provisions to deter members of the parliament to switch political party allegiance.
 Changing political party affiliation within the term of a parliament member's term means forfeiture of seat.
 Changing of affiliation within six months prior to a parliamentary elections renders the person ineligible as a nominee of a political party seeking representation in the parliament.

 Seal

 The current seal of the Bangsamoro Parliament is in use since 2021 and its specifications is defined under Bangsamoro Autonomy Act No. 16.
 It is a circular symbol with a green, red, white, and yellow color scheme patterned after the Bangsamoro Flag and bears the name of the Parliament.
-Its central element is a shield baring the Bangsamoro flag and is partially surrounded by a semicircle parliament diagram with 80 blocks signifying the number of seats in the parliament.
-The book on top of the shield which represents the "living adherence of the Parliament to the rule of law" while the text "2019", representing the foundation year of Bangsamoro.
+Its central element is a shield bearing the Bangsamoro flag and is partially surrounded by a semicircle parliament diagram with 80 blocks signifying the number of seats in the parliament.
+The book on top of the shield which represents the "living adherence of the Parliament to the rule of law," while the text "2019" represents the foundation year of Bangsamoro.
 The Bangsamoro Autonomy Act No. 16, as Parliament Bill No. 24 was passed by the Bangsamoro Parliament on January 19, 2021.
-A previous version of the seal was used prior to the passage of the bill, with the book, foundation year absent in the prior version.
-The modified seal was formally adopted after the Chief Minister sign the bill into law on February 12, 2021.
+A previous version of the seal without the book and foundation year was used prior to the passage of the bill.
+The modified seal was formally adopted after the Chief Minister signed the bill into law on February 12, 2021.

+Allocation of seats

+Republic Act No. 11054 or Bangsamoro Organic Law allocated seats of the Bangsamoro Parliament as follows: